Becksteinlab/zarrtraj/docs/source/yiip_example.rst

 YiiP Protein Example
 ====================

-To get started immediately with *Zarrtraj*, we have made the topology and trajectory of the `YiiP protein in a POPC membrane <https://www.mdanalysis.org/MDAnalysisData/yiip_equilibrium.html>`_ publicly available for streaming (no read/write credentials are needed as in :ref:`the walkthrough <_walkthrough>`).
+To get started immediately with Zarrtraj, we have made the topology and trajectory of the `YiiP protein in a POPC membrane <https://www.mdanalysis.org/MDAnalysisData/yiip_equilibrium.html>`_ publicly available for streaming (no read/write credentials are needed as in :ref:`the walkthrough <walkthrough>`).
-The trajectory is stored in in the :ref:`ZarrMD format <_zarrmd>` for optimal streaming performance.
+The trajectory is stored in in the :ref:`ZarrMD format <zarrmd>` for optimal streaming performance.

 To access the trajectory, follow this example: